Links

 hide-if-contains-visible-text

 The hide-if-contains-visible-text snippet hides any HTML element that matches a CSS selector if the element's visible text content contains a given string.
+It can also check an unlimited amount of CSS attributes of a node to locate a specific string, even when a website employs methods to obscure or conceal the text.

 Parameters